LRSC Assessment

 Assessment

-Assessment is a systematic process that educators use to evaluate, measure, and document student knowledge to enhance programs and improve student learning outcomes.
-Implementing a plan to assess student learning is a key component of the Higher Learning Commission’s (HLC) criteria for accreditation and assumed practices.
-As an accredited institution, LRSC commits to clearly stated goals for student learning and effective processes for assessment of student learning and achievement of learning goals; using the information gained from assessment to improve student learning; and linking processes for assessment of student learning, evaluation of operations, planning, and budgeting.
+Assessment is a systematic process educators use to evaluate, measure, and document student knowledge to improve programs and learning outcomes.
+Implementing student learning assessment plans is a key component of the Higher Learning Commission’s (HLC) accreditation criteria and assumed practices.
+As an accredited institution, LRSC commits to clear goals for student learning and effective assessment processes to measure achievement.
+The college uses assessment information to improve learning and connect assessment with evaluation, planning, and budgeting.

-LRSC's assessment plan is designed to align its assessment strategies at the institution, program, and course levels with its mission, strategic plan, general education objectives, and HLC standards of quality.
+LRSC's assessment plan aligns its assessment strategies at the institution, program, and course levels with its mission and strategic plan.
+It also aligns with general education objectives and HLC standards of quality.
 It provides information for faculty, academic administrators, and academic support staff about assessment practices.
-The goal is to create a culture of assessment that leads to reflection and action and allows for continuity of assessment efforts.
+The goal is to create an assessment culture that promotes reflection, action, and sustained efforts.

 Assessment Process